Classical algorithms for measurement-adaptive Gaussian circuits: Introduction

 More specifically, considering practical relevance, we analyze three circuit families in detail: (i) Gaussian circuits without feedforward, (ii) Gaussian circuits with photon-number-resolving detection for feedforward, and (iii) Gaussian circuits with Gaussian measurements for feedforward.
 It is worth emphasizing that if a sufficient number of photon-number measurements or Gaussian measurements for feedforward is provided, the circuits (ii) and (iii) become a universal quantum computer~\cite{knill2001scheme, baragiola2019all}.
 Hence, the quantum mean-value problem becomes BQP-complete.
-Therefore, understanding the complexity of the quantum mean-value problem is crucial for capturing the crossover from classically easy circuits to those that enable universal quantum computation.
+Therefore, understanding the complexity of the quantum mean-value problem is crucial for delineating regimes where such circuits remain classically simulable (for example, with a bounded amount of adaptivity) and regimes where they are powerful enough to enable universal quantum computation.
+We also emphasize that our classical algorithms are efficient when the Hilbert-Schmidt norm of the observable is at most polynomially large, which is precisely the regime targeted by many proposals for \emph{practical} quantum advantage.
+In photonic platforms, such proposals typically consider expectation values of few-mode or $k$-local observables, for example, local Hamiltonian terms, correlation functions, witnesses, or other figures of merit used as quantum-advantage benchmarks, whose Hilbert-Schmidt norms grow at most polynomially with the system size~(e.g., photonic variational quantum algorithms~(VQAs)~\cite{peruzzo2014variational,pappalardo2024photonic,hoch2024variational,facelli2024exact,baldazzi2025four,maring2024versatile}).
+In these scenarios, additive-error estimation of such observables is the natural accuracy notion, so our results identify a regime where practically motivated mean-value tasks remain efficiently classically simulable, even though the same architectures become BQP-complete once unrestricted adaptivity is allowed.